duckdb/duckdb-web/docs/configuration/pragmas.md

 ## Implicit Casting to `VARCHAR`

 Prior to version 0.10.0, DuckDB would automatically allow any type to be implicitly cast to `VARCHAR` during function binding.
 As a result it was possible to e.g., compute the substring of an integer without using an implicit cast.
 For version v0.10.0 and later an explicit cast is needed instead.
-To revert to the old behaviour that performs implicit casting, set the `old_implicit_casting` variable to `true`.
+To revert to the old behaviour that performs implicit casting, set the `old_implicit_casting` variable to `true`:

 ```sql
 SET old_implicit_casting = true;